 Without advanced planning, Momma could exempt her home, 1 vehicle, pre-paid funeral and personal assets at home.
 Again, “exempt” means that these assets would not count against her for Medicaid qualification purposes.
-In hence, she could keep these assets (for now).
+Hence, she could keep these assets (for now).
 From the recoupment section above, remember that even though her home is exempt, the State has the right to recoup against it later to recover any Medicaid benefits paid out on her behalf.

 Treatment of Momma’s Countable Assets / No Plan

 Without advanced planning, Momma would have to “spend down” her countable assets from $130,000 to less than $2,000 before qualifying for Medicaid assistance.
-You cannot not “spend” a truck.
+You cannot “spend” a truck.
 As a result, it must be sold for fair market value, and the money received must be spent down.
 Therefore, this Non-plan would cost $128,000 spend down (to the nursing home) + possible recoupment of the home after Momma’s death.